raghul-tech/Snake-Feast/README.md

 ## Getting Started
 ### Prerequisites
-To run Snake Feast, you need a modern web browser and Python (if you wish to run the Python script).
+To run Snake Feast, you need a modern web browser or Python (if you wish to run the Python script).

 ### Installation
 You can open Snake Feast using either of the following methods